h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 ![http-client-get-scores](assets/http-client-get-scores.jpg)

 This classification output is the interactive and batch scoring done for our Hydraulic System cooling condition.
-You should receive classification probabilities for `cool_cond_y.3`, `cool_cond_y.20`, `cool_cond_y.100`.
+You should receive classification probabilities for `cool_cond_y.3`, `cool_cond_y.20`, and `cool_cond_y.100`.
 The 3 means the Hydraulic cooler is close to operating at total failure, 20 means it is operating at reduced efficiency and 100 means it is operating at full efficiency.

 ### Get Predictions using Remote HTTP Client
 Alternatively, we will use a remote HTTP client to connect to the HTTP server on port 9090 to get a prediction, feature column names and shapley values from the Python Scoring Pipeline.